Bot-code-2003/Mythical_Realm/README.md

 ## Contribution Guidelines

 We welcome contributions from the community!
 Whether you're interested in adding new features, fixing bugs, or improving the documentation, your help is appreciated.
 Please fork the repository, create a new branch, and submit a pull request with your changes.
+You can change the UI, add new features, or fix bugs as needed.

 ## Future Plans